Matías Lacava

-Matías Rafael Lacava González (born 24 October 2002) is a Venezuelan professional footballer who plays as a winger for K League 1 club Ulsan HD and the Venezuela national team.
+Matías Rafael Lacava González (born 24 October 2002) is a Venezuelan professional footballer who plays as a winger for Liga Portugal 2 club Vizela and the Venezuela national team.

 Club career

 Early career

 Born in Chacao, Caracas, Lacava joined FC Barcelona's La Masia in 2013, aged ten, from hometown side Fratelsa Sport FC.
 He left the club in 2015 after having "contractual problems", and moved to Lazio.

 In the 2018 summer, Lacava left Lazio and returned to his home country with Academia Puerto Cabello.
 On 16 January 2019, under the authorization of FIFA, he signed a youth contract with S.L.
 Benfica, but returned to Puerto Cabello in July.

 Academia Puerto Cabello

 Lacava made his first team debut for Academia Puerto Cabello on 28 July 2019, coming on as a half-time substitute for Joaquín Suárez in a 2–1 home loss against Aragua.
 He scored his first professional goals six days later, netting a brace in a 3–2 away win against Metropolitanos; it was his first start as a senior.